Privacy Virtual Cards

 Type of Privacy Card How It Works

-This card closes shortly after you complete the first transaction.
+Single-Use This card closes shortly after you complete the first transaction.
 It's ideal for one-time purchases on unfamiliar sites and those you don't plan to use again.

-This virtual card “locks” to the first merchant you use it at.
+Merchant-Locked This virtual card “locks” to the first merchant you use it at.
 It's perfect for websites you shop on frequently and for recurring payments, such as bills and subscriptions.

-Merchant-Locked Cards have additional settings that can help you manage subscription payments.
+Privacy Cards have additional settings that can help you manage subscription payments.
 You can pause or close the card anytime without affecting your underlying funding source.
 Privacy will decline all transactions on paused or closed cards, which means the subscription service you want to cancel can’t sneak in any unwanted charges.
 Note that you still have to contact the merchant directly to cancel your subscription.

 Privacy—Security, Convenience, and Control Redefined